UW-Madison-Bacteriology-Bioinformatics/chtc-containers/sharing-containers.md

 Assuming that you have these files on hand, this guide will show you how to push (publish) them on the UW-Madison GitLab Container registry, and how these container images can be used within CHTC `.sub` files.
 All the steps in this guide are done on the Terminal, logged into CHTC, and on a web browser.

-# Gap
+# Gaps addressed by this project

 This github page chtc-containers contains recipes to software (`.def`) files, but still requires each user to built their own `sif` file and have it in their `staging` folder.
 The purpose of the guide is to document how `sif` files can be published online, such that they can be used directly in a HTCondor `.submit` file.
 This aims to make it easier for researcher to use software, while still using best practices (e.g. containers) to running them on CHTC.
-Additionally, this links multiple UW-Madison cyberinfrastructure tools, such as the Uw-Madison GitLab registry instance, and CHTC resources.
+Additionally, this links multiple UW-Madison cyberinfrastructure tools and services, such as the **Uw-Madison GitLab registry** instance, and **CHTC** resources.
 Hopefully, this will make it easier for researchers here to make the most of the resources available to them to enable their research!

 # Prerequisites
 1. A container image you want to share, in a `.sif` format, already located on CHTC
 2. A CHTC account (https://chtc.cs.wisc.edu/uw-research-computing/account-details)
 3. A Uw-Madison GitLab Account (https://kb.wisc.edu/shared-tools/page.php?id=121442)

-# Step by Step
+# Step-by-Step Instructions

-## Create a GitLab Repository, and enable container
+## 1. Create a GitLab Repository, and enable container

 Login using your UW-Madison credentials, and click on New Project, Create Blank Project.
 Set the permissions to **public**